 J. H. Mather, and L. P. Brockett, M. D., were bias against the Book of Mormon:

-In 1829 or 30, the Mormon delusion originated at Palmyra.
-(A Geographical History of the State of New York: Embracing its History, Government, Physical Features, Climate, Geology, Mineralogy, Botany, Zoology, Education, Internal Improvements, &c.
-With a Separate Map of Each County.
-The Whole Forming a Complete History of the State. by J. H. Mather and L. P. Brockett, M. D. in 1848, p.
-398)
+In 1829 or 30, the Mormon delusion originated at Palmyra (A Geographical History of the State of New York: Embracing its History, Government, Physical Features, Climate, Geology, Mineralogy, Botany, Zoology, Education, Internal Improvements, etc. With a Separate Map of Each County.
+The Whole Forming a Complete History of the State, by J. H. Mather and L. P. Brockett, M. D., 1848, p.
+398).

 g.
-Plundering did exist and is a fact The Book of Mormon critic should wake up to: Police Seize $100 Million in Latin American Antiquities
+Plundering did exist and is a fact The Book of Mormon critic should wake up to.
+Looting does and did occur—for hundreds of years:

 h.
 Like finding a needle in a hay stack – but it will occur:

 A single discovery of a tiny artifact made of cast bronze was found in a remote area, carbon dated to 600 A.D.
 This will happen on Book of Mormon lands when the Holy Book of Mormon is no longer exclusively associated with the Mormon Church.